HishamAl-Harrasi/byanat/README.md

 		- `?technology=`
 		- `?tower_type=`

 You can also import the Postman collection in the `docs/` directory.

+A Swagger UI was also added, and can be found in the URL path: `/swagger-ui/`

 ## Conclusion